 Thus, pre-tax and pre-levies electricity prices for industry and households have risen only 6% and 20% (in nominal terms) in 25 years.

-This suggests significant decreases in the real pre-tax, pre-levies price of electricity in Europe over the period.
+This suggests significant decreases in the real pre-tax and pre-levy prices of electricity in Europe over the period.

-The European electricity system has experienced a profound transition with respect to its environmental impact.
+The European electricity system has experienced a profound transition concerning environmental impact.

 The increase is almost entirely due to an increase in wind, solar, biofuels, and other renewables; total generation has fallen by around 1%.

-The emissions intensity and energy efficiency of EU electricity has also improved significantly.
+The emissions intensity and energy efficiency of EU electricity have also improved significantly.